Travis Scott, Morgan Wallen hit Billboard Music Awards stage

-Travis Scott and Morgan Wallen made controversial performances on the Billboard Music Awards stage on Sunday, while Mary J. Blige was honored for her musical excellence.
+Travis Scott and Morgan Wallen made controversial returns on the Billboard Music Awards stage on Sunday, while Mary J. Blige was honored for her musical excellence.

-Wallen performed in his first major awards show after he was caught on camera using a racial slur.
+Wallen performed in his first major awards show after he was caught on camera more than a year ago using a racial slur.
 After not receiving a verbal introduction, the country star sat alongside his four-piece band and performed “Don’t Think Jesus” then his chart-topping “Wasted on You,” a single from his popular project “Dangerous: The Double Album.”

 Shortly after his performance, rapper Pusha T presented Wallen with the top country artist award.